Centaurea stoebe or Centaurea maculosa

 Spotted Knapweed threatens dry prairie, oak and pine barrens, dunes, and sand ridges.
 It spreads rapidly in disturbed and man-made (anthropogenic) corridors, gravel pits, agricultural fields, and overgrazed pastures.
-The rangelands in the western United States have a sever risk of reduced diversity due to spotted knapweeds preference for well-drained soils.
-This plant has been seen to reduce native plant diversity, limit forage and crop production, and in large populations, increase surface runoff and sedimentation.
-It is able to out-compete native species by releasing toxins which prevent them from colonizing.
+The rangelands in the western United States have a severe risk of reduced diversity due to spotted knapweeds preference for well-drained soils.
+This plant has been seen to reduce native plant diversity, limit forage, and crop production, and in large populations, increase surface runoff and sedimentation.
+It is able to out-compete native species by releasing toxins that prevent them from colonizing.

-Spotted knapweed prefers heavily disturbed sites with full sun and well- drained or gravely soils.
+Spotted knapweed prefers heavily disturbed sites with full sun and well-drained or gravelly soils.
 It is shade intolerant and does not grow in constant moisture.
 It is distributed throughout portions of the US.

-Stem: Upright and branched with one or few stems per plant.With a height 4-5 feet tall.
+Stem: Upright and branched with one or a few stems per plant.With a height 4-5 feet tall.

 Leaves: This plant is biennial, which refers to its two different growth stages.
-The first year the plant produces rosettes which grow up to 8 inches long and 2 inches wide with deep lobes.
-The second year it produces bolting stems with alternate leaves that are pinnately divided (feather-like) that may be slightly hairy.
+The first year the plant produces rosettes that grow up to 8 inches long and 2 inches wide with deep lobes.
+The second-year it produces bolting stems with alternate leaves that are pinnately divided (feather-like) that may be slightly hairy.
 The leaves are of decreasing size as they get closer to the top with a grayish-green color.